 - Museum admission pre-purchase ticketing is strongly encouraged

-- Programs such as the Tannenberg concerts, AllVets and others will issue reserved tickets due to limited seating.
+- Programs such as the Tannenberg concerts, AllVets and others will continue to issue reserved tickets for on site seating.
 Programs may also be live streamed.

 - We clean and sanitize high-touch, high-traffic areas, with deep cleaning when the building is closed.

 - Face coverings are encouraged but not required for fully vaccinated individuals, except areas of close contact such as the Library and Archives and on Guided Tours.
 Non vaccinated individuals must wear a mask.

 - We encourage frequent hand washing and have provided hand-sanitizing stations throughout the museum.